sswam/allemande/doc/guide.md

 Click code to copy it.
 You can paste into the input or elsewhere.

 Poke an image gen prompt several times to create multiple images.
-You can do similar with other agents too, e.g. with Jessi to make several jokes.
+You can do similar with other agents too.

-On mobile or in narrow windows, some UI elements may scroll horizontally.
+On mobile or in narrow windows, you might need to scroll some menus horizontally.
 Swipe on mobile or use Shift + mousewheel on a computer.

 ## Basic Markdown